Your Health, Safety and Wellbeing at Work

 Employee Assistance Programme

 We’re committed to supporting you at all times.
 Your manager, colleagues, friends and family can often give you the help and support you need but if you’re going through a hard time, we recognise that sometimes talking to someone impartial, independent and professional can help.
 That’s why we provide a free and confidential employee assistance programme where you can you get advice on a wide range of issues.
 You can talk about anything that might be troubling you and be sure that you’ll be respected and listened to.
-The service is available 24/7 and further information can found employee assistance programme pages.
+The service is available 24/7 and further information can found on the employee assistance programme pages.

 Health and Safety

 We strive towards continual improvement of our health and safety management systems, defining roles and responsibilities, where risks are minimised with good, clear, two-way communication.
 This means that we all need to work together to make doing things safely part of our day-to-day work.
 You can do your bit by looking after your own health and safety and that of others who could be harmed by your work activities.
 Tell your manager if you have concerns, and get advice if you’re not sure how to do this safely.
-Remember to complete your training on SP Learning and report accidents, work-related ill-health and hazards, or any health and safety concerns you have.
+Remember to complete your training on Learning Pool and report accidents, work-related ill-health and hazards, or any health and safety concerns you have.
 This will help us to improve and may prevent a work colleague from being harmed.
 Full information about our Health and Safety Policy and Fire Safety policy and procedures is available.

 Alcohol, Drugs and Substance Misuse

 It’s not our policy to intrude upon the privacy of colleagues, particularly in health matters, where their condition does not affect their conduct or performance at work.
 However, we recognise that the misuse of alcohol, drugs or substances may be a cause of impairment to a colleague’s health, behaviour, conduct, safety or work performance.
 We’ll offer support to colleagues who recognise they have an alcohol, drug or substance problem.
-So, if you’re having problem you should speak to your manager who will try and do what they can to support you to overcome these.
+So, if you’re having a problem you should speak to your manager who will try and do what they can to support you to overcome these.
 Anything you tell your manager will be kept confidential and won’t be shared with anyone without your permission.
 If you need additional support, or you feel like you can’t talk to your manager, remember that we have an Employee Assistance Programme (EAP).
 Just so it’s clear, if your performance, attendance or behaviour is unacceptable despite being offered support and assistance, your continued employment may be at risk.
 Have a look at the Substance Abuse Policy for information.

 Smoke Free Environment